Clinical Studies for Vertebral Body Augmentation Devices in Treatment of Insufficiency Fractures

 - Well-organized submissions addressing special controls needed

-- Format for Clinical Data Presentations in Orthopedic Implant Device Submissions
+- Clinical Data Presentation for Orthopedic Implant Device Submissions

 - Design Considerations for Medical Device Pivotal Clinical Studies